gkoos/skyline/README.md

 ## What does this library do?

 - Compute skyline points from static datasets using multiple algorithms (Block Nested Loop, Divide & Conquer, SkyTree)
-- Support dynamic updates: insert, delete, and update points incrementally without recomputing from scratch
+- Support dynamic updates: insert, batch insertdelete, and update points incrementally without recomputing from scratch
 - Allow flexible dimension selection and preference (minimize/maximize per dimension)
 - Provide a simple, idiomatic Go API for both static and dynamic skyline queries